PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

   QueryOutput
 ```

 > OK, so maybe this M code is a bit complicated.
 Don't worry.
 You will not be tested.
-You're not Chris Webb so
+You're not Chris Webb after all, so
 don't feel you need to be able to understand or explain this code to others.
 You can simply copy and paste the M code
 from [**ProductSalesMultiLanguage.pbix**](https://github.com/PowerBiDevCamp/TranslationsBuilder/raw/main/LiveDemo/ProductSalesMultiLanguage.pbix) whenever you need to add calendar translation tables to your project.